 Our editors curate highly rated brands that are first assessed by our rigorous ratings system.
 Buying through our links may earn us a commission—supporting the work we do.
 Learn more.

 Finding construction and outdoor workwear that protects the people who make it and leaves a lower impact on the planet is tricky.
 A lot of the mass-produced stuff is mostly made of virgin polyester (read: plastic).
 Our editors have dug up some better brands worth exploring.

-The demand for more eco-friendly workwear that protects workers while being gentle on the planet has been on the rise in recent years.
+The demand for more more responsible workwear that protects workers while being gentle on the planet has been on the rise in recent years.
 However, finding workwear designed with the planet in mind can be challenging—especially since the textile industry is one of the largest polluters globally.

 Instead, more sustainable workwear can be made from fabrics such as organic cotton, hemp, linen, or recycled PET.
 These materials are often better for the planet, biodegradable, and do not require extensive chemical processing, unlike polyester.

 Protecting workers is also essential in the construction industry, and more sustainable workwear must still be protective against extreme weather conditions and the use of tools and machinery.
 Thankfully, it is possible to design practical apparel with durability and functionality in mind while being gentle on the environment.
 For example, jackets can be made with organic cotton, which is strong and durable, and treated with non-toxic waterproofing to keep workers dry when needed.

 But if you want to supplement your workwear wardrobe with some more sustainable options, these brands are making a good start, and we can only expect the offerings to expand in the coming years because of growing consumer demand.